 How to sell a property in France

-A house in France is many people’s idea of a very desirable thing to have – but what if you want to sell it?
+A house in France is desirable for many people, but what if you want to sell it?

-French property transactions differ to those in the UK and we strongly recommended you get specialist legal advice before committing yourself to anything.
+French property transactions differ from those in the UK, and we strongly recommend you get specialist legal advice before committing yourself to anything.

-Many estate agents will give you a valuation for free if the agent receives the assurance that they will be in charge of the sale.
-The agent will ask for a mandate to be signed and it is important to make sure that this mandate is not exclusive, if you want to keep your options open; you should take care also to check the payment terms in the contract.
+Many estate agents will give you a free valuation if the agent is assured that they will be in charge of the sale.
+The agent will ask for a mandate to be signed, and it is important to ensure that this mandate is not exclusive if you want to keep your options open.
+You should also check the commission terms in the contract.

 It is best to set the asking price at a reasonable level from the outset, as too high a price will discourage buyers who may be after a quick transaction and do not wish to spend too much time over negotiations.
-Also if a property is on the market for too long, this may raise suspicions on whether there might be a problem with it.
+Also, if a property is on the market for too long, suspicions may arise about whether there might be a problem with it.
 Having the compulsory diagnostics (asbestos, electricity, etc) ready, or at least being able to have them carried out at short notice, is a definite plus.
+Such diagnostics are mandatory and a vendor’s expense.

 Compromis de vente

-In France the estate agent produces a draft first contract (which is called the “compromis de vente”).
-You should most definitely have it reviewed by a lawyer, who will be able to discuss its terms with you.
-They will make sure that necessary disclosures have been made on any issue there may be with the property, which the buyer could, later in the process, pick on for non-disclosure.
+In France, the estate agent produces a draft of the first contract (which is called the “compromis de vente” or sometimes “promesse de vente”).
+You should have it reviewed by a lawyer, who can discuss its terms with you.
+They will make sure that necessary disclosures have been made on any issue with the property, which the buyer could, later in the process, pick on, based on non-disclosure.
 Make sure the contract contains an exclusion clause for liability concerning hidden defects.

 Capital Gains Tax in France

-In France, Capital Gains Tax (CGT) is 36.2% including social charges (plus possibly an additional tax of 1 to 6%, depending on the amount of capital gain over 50,000 euros), for non-residents outside the EU.
+In France, the capital gains tax (CGT) is 36.2%, including social charges (plus possibly an additional tax of 1 to 6%, depending on the amount of capital gain of over 50,000 euros), for residents in the EU.
+Regarding UK residents, the tax is 19% plus a 7.5% “solidarity tax”, totalling 26.5%, provided they can provide evidence that they have social security coverage in the UK and do not depend on the French social security system.

 There are borderline cases, in particular for retired individuals who do spend a great deal of time in France, where it may be somewhat unclear which is the main residence.
 One has to effectively reside at the French property for over six months (183 days or more), the burden of proof being on the taxpayer in case of disagreement, so it is recommended to keep supermarket receipts and any proof of stable residency in France.